Chapter 13: The High Life

 To Kanéko’s surprise, they didn’t head back to the inn but instead continued into the garden trails.
 Frowning, she lifted herself to peer over the railing and watched them walk among the shadowed leaves.
-In her mind, she traced their position but where she expected a dead-end only resulted in them slipping into a gap between two bushes and walking away from the inn.
+In her mind, she traced their position but where she expected a dead-end only resulted in them slipping into a gap between two bushes and out of sight.

 Kanéko wished for more light as she raised on her toes, trying to figure out where she mapped the trails wrong in her head and also where the couple went.
 Well beyond the line of trees, she saw a brief flash of a door opening and warm light coming out before it went dark.

 “Oh,” she whispered to herself, “there are cabins back there.”